dustdustinthewind/IntralismQoLMod/README.md

 - Video Player for storyboard
 - Store raw texture data in map folder?
 With how small compression makes images, it may be reasonable to store them rather than loading/recompressing every time we load a map.
 This would significantly cut down loading times for maps with many images.
 - Skip the beginning/ending of a map
-- Fix negative zooms causing difficulty to be "Inifinte".
 - Fix the replay system (Turns out there's a Replay Viewer in the code.
 Idk how well it works, it could be an artifact of a much older version of Intralism, but there's at least the base for one here.)
 - Fix inaccuracies in Results Screen.
 - Unlock the dev console